Japanese cafe’s fantastic hydrangea candies 1

 Japanese cafe’s fantastic hydrangea candies

 The most visually hanging part of the 1,180-yen (US$10.80) parfait is the delicate lavender and sky blue confectionaries that are Kinton, a company, paste made from sweet potato and sweetened chestnuts.
-You also get matcha cookies shaped just like the leaves of a hydrangea plant, gelatin, matcha ice cream, kanten (agar), and matcha syrup on the very bottom.
+You also get matcha cookies shaped like the leaves of a hydrangea plant, gelatin, matcha ice cream, kanten (agar), and matcha syrup on the bottom.

 SWEET FACTS ABOUT SWEET POTATOES (AND YAMS)